 Bowden’s hand-made bricks built Adelaide.
 Now Bowden’s hands are getting funky.

-Watch ‘Air Piano’ by Tim Haslem, Peter the Piano Man and the people of the inner west.
+Watch ‘Air Piano’ featuring Tim Haslem, Peter the Piano Man and the people of the inner-west and directed by Mark Evans.

 A tune about the power of friendship…